Religious extremism, misogyny and madness stoke fears of the supernatural in The Witch, a folk tale rooted in horror and history.

 In 17th-century New England a pilgrim family clash with the church and are banished to the wilderness – where they soon fall prey to supernatural forces.

-- A jarring soundtrack of unearthly, whispered chants
+- A jarring soundtrack of unearthly, whispered chants (see also The Omen)

-- Gloomy location plus subdued lighting and colours
+- Gloomy location, subdued lighting, muted colours

 - Isolated and forbidden places (wilderness, woods, social boundaries)